 AEGIS can be treated on any hard surfaces by either fogging, wipe down, soaking or paint rolling on the target substrate.

 Since the cured antimicrobial is nonvolatile, insoluble, and non-leaching, the treatment should last for the life of the treated surface.
 The life of a treated surface depends on a number of factors, not the least of which is surface preparation.
-If you treat a dirty or unstable surface, when the dirt comes off or the surface is disturbed, some of the antimicrobial will be removed with it.
-Abrasive or caustic (pH>10.5) cleaners will also shorten effective life.
+If you treat a dirty or unstable surface, when the dirt comes off or the surface is disturbed, some of the antimicrobials will be removed with it.
+Abrasive or caustic (pH>10.5) cleaners will also shorten an effective life.

 Yes.
 The AEGIS Shield is based on an active ingredient that, in most cases, can be easily detected.
 A simple method of detection is available to demonstrate the presence or absence of the treatment.
 Bromophenol Blue (BPB) stain testing clearly shows the presence of the AEGIS Microbe Shield in a matter of minutes.

 Microbiological testing is what establishes the baseline standard that is used to give the BPB analytical procedure its validity for use as a QA and QC tool.
-AEGIS has over 25 years experience in performing extensive microbiological tests such as bacterial retrievals, fungal growth tests (AATCC 30, ASTM G-21) and bacterial growth tests (AATCC 100, ASTM 2149-01).
-We have a long history of bacterial and fungal testing on many products including shoe linings, leather, socks, carpet and building products.
+AEGIS has over 25 years of experience in performing extensive microbiological tests such as bacterial retrievals, fungal growth tests (AATCC 30, ASTM G-21) and bacterial growth tests (AATCC 100, ASTM 2149-01).
+We have a long history of bacterial and fungal testing on many products including shoe linings, leather, socks, carpet, and building products.
 Specific studies are available on our web site or you may contact a sales representative.

-Because of their exceptional chemical bond (a covalent bond) the bonded polymer is neither soluble nor volatile.
+Because of their exceptional chemical bond (a covalent bond), the bonded polymer is neither soluble nor volatile.
 The unique bond results in the AEGIS antimicrobial polymer becoming an integral part of the substrate.

 No. Adaptation studies show that microbes do not adapt to the AEGIS Microbe Shield and no ‘Zone of Inhibition’ develops.